Meloni on critics: Italians don't need lessons from abroad - NewsBreak

 Together with her main allies, anti-migrant League leader Matteo Salvini and conservative former Premier Silvio Berlusconi, Meloni's coalition can command enough support in both chambers of the Italian Parliament to win the confidence votes and get down to the business of governing.

-The Chamber of Deputies is scheduled to vote Tuesday evening and the Senate on Wednesday.
+The Chamber of Deputies vote was expected Tuesday night and the Senate's on Wednesday.

 Meloni, 45, voiced awe at becoming the first woman to govern Italy and acknowledged the weight of that responsibility “toward all those women who face heavy and unjust” burdens in balancing family and work.